dafre-vivek/MbApptest/README.md

-<b>this is to test the readme file into the github for mobile app test<b>
+# this is to test the readme file into the github for mobile app test